adamgilroy22/retro-reboot/README.md

 ### Newsletter Marketing

-I have incorporate a newsletter sign-up form on my application, to allow users to supply their email address if they are interested in learning more.
+I have incorporate a newsletter sign-up form on my application, to allow users to supply their email address if they are interested in learning more about what the business has to offer.

 ⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️